andrew/ultimate-awesome/README.md

 - [awesome-indie-game-development](https://github.com/edddieee/awesome-indie-game-development) - A curated list of awesome things related to free game development.
 - [awesome-edgeware](https://github.com/edgeware-builders/awesome-edgeware) - A curated (unofficial) list of awesome things for people looking to buidl on Edgeware.
 Please submit a pull request if you know any resources that might be helpful to other developers!.
 - [awesome-computer-science-websites](https://github.com/edujtm/awesome-computer-science-websites) - Some websites with a huge amount of free content on computer science topics.
-- [awesome-gis](https://github.com/elasticlabs/awesome-gis) - A curated list of awesome resources on GIS data and software.
 - [awesome-android-selfhosted](https://github.com/Elbullazul/awesome-android-selfhosted) - This a list of known Android apps that work with services that are self-hostable.
 - [awesome-surrealdb](https://github.com/emmynguyen/awesome-surrealdb) - A curated list of SurrealDB talks, tools, examples & articles.
 Contributions are welcome!.
 - [awesome](https://github.com/ercref/awesome) - Resources of interesting and useful links for and by ERC authors, contributors and dApp builders.